Structural Properties of Bichromatic Non-crossing Matchings: Introduction

 \begin{lemma} A pair $(i,j)$ is feasible if and only if $i$ and $j$ have different colors and $\p{i}{j}$ is balanced. \end{lemma} \begin{proof} If $(i,j)$ is feasible, then $i$ and $j$ have different colors.
 Also, there is a matching that contains the pair $(i,j)$, and at the same time the set $\p{i+1}{j-1}$, containing all points on one side of the line $ij$, is matched.
 Then $\p{i+1}{j-1}$ must be balanced, so $\p{i}{j}$ is balanced as well.

 On the other hand, if $i$ and $j$ are of different colors and $\p{i}{j}$ is balanced, then both $\p{i+1}{j-1}$ and $\p{j+1}{i-1}$ are also balanced.
 Thus we can match $i$ with $j$, and Lemma~\ref{lem:MatchingAlwaysPossible} ensures that each of the sets $\p{i+1}{j-1}$ and $\p{j+1}{i-1}$ can be matched.
-Clearly, the obtained matching remains crossing free. \end{proof}
+Clearly, the obtained matching remains crossing-free. \end{proof}

 The statement of Lemma~\ref{lem:PairFeasible} is quite simple, and we will apply it on many occasions.
 To avoid its numerous mentions that could make some of our proofs unnecessarily cumbersome, from now on we will use it without explicitly stating it.